lunaprise/Lunaprise/README.md

 # Location: Malapert Latitude Longitude Diameter A 80.13°S 1.44°E
 # Estimated $7.0+ Billion in RWA ( Real World Assets, Art, Music Catalogs, A List Brands, and Bitcoin Projects) have their twin digital and metallic and bitcoin inscribed assets installed in the Lunaprise Museum.

 Galactic Legacy Labs, along with its partners Space Blue and the Arch Mission Foundation ("AMF") made international headlines and history by sending human creativity to the lunar surface.
 Space Blue oversaw the final curation of the 222 art projects at the Lunaprise Museum, compiling the final list of artwork, artists, and developing the certification processes for all artwork involved.
 The Lunaprise archive includes artists curated in the Lunar Art Archive, a project steered by AMF.
-The Lunaprise was attached to the Odesseyus Lunar Lander, which landed on the Moon on February 22nd of 2024.
+The Lunaprise was attached to the Odysseus Lunar Lander, which landed on the Moon on February 22nd of 2024.
 For the first time in over 50 years, NASA and the United States landed on the Moon, and this time with the Lunaprise, it was with a historic human and artistic timestamp of past and present, lasting in space for over 1 billion years.
 The landing site is within proximity of where NASA's Artemis mission is planning to send humans to land and build a colony on the south pole region of the moon.

 GitHub USE: The purpose of the Lunaprise archive and depository in GitHub is to deposit and provide the public worldwide access to important information from the Lunaprise Time Capsule and Moon-based Lunar Museum, along with important descriptive information about the project.